 Emory & Henry has a long tradition of excellence in athletics and academics and the current staff strives to honor that tradition by building and maintaining winning athletic teams.
 Winning brings satisfaction and pride to the current student-athletes, and brings honor to the institution and all its alumni.
 We all want to win.
-But we want to do so in accordance with the policies set forth by the NCAA.
-The NCAA holds the institution responsible for the control and conduct of the athletics program, and therefore also responsible for the conduct of its staff, student-athletes, alumni and supporters.
+But we must do so in accordance with the policies set forth by the NCAA.
+The NCAA holds the institution responsible for the control and conduct of the athletics program.
+Therefore, the institution is also held responsible for the conduct of all its staff, student-athletes, alumni and supporters.

-This document provides an overview of NCAA Division III rules that are of particular note.
-Violations could affect the eligibility of a student-athlete or a prospective student-athlete, or could result in sanctions against the institution.
-This is only a brief overview of some of the NCAA rules.
-For more detailed information, please contact Director of Athletics Myra Sims at (276) 944-6236 or by email at email@example.com.
+This document and the text below provide an overview of NCAA Division III rules that are of particular note.
+Violations could affect the eligibility of a current or prospective student-athlete, or could result in sanctions against the institution.

 “Representative of Athletics Interests”